Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 Current Active Confirmed Positive Cases

-*There are currently no students in isolation and 3 in quarantine in the Residence Hall.
+*There are currently no students in isolation or quarantine in the Residence Hall.

 Notification of Confirmed Positive Cases